ltrgoddard/thesis/temp.markdown

 > towards the world, but there is a world only insofar as consciousness
 > transcends itself towards it.[^314]

-It is not difficult to see the similarities between Meillassoux’s description of correlationism and Prynne’s critique of Wild, for whom ‘the external world’s main value to the subject lies in the graduated difficulties that it can provide him with’.[^315] Meillassoux goes on to reveal what Prynne would call the ‘viciousness’ of the correlationist view by means of a thought experiment.
+\noindent It is not difficult to see the similarities between Meillassoux’s description of correlationism and Prynne’s critique of Wild, for whom ‘the external world’s main value to the subject lies in the graduated difficulties that it can provide him with’.[^315] Meillassoux goes on to reveal what Prynne would call the ‘viciousness’ of the correlationist view by means of a thought experiment.
 Proposing an object accessible to science but which predates all human life, which he terms ‘the arche-fossil’—examples include ‘an isotope whose rate of radioactive decay we know, or the luminous emission of a star that informs us as to the date of its formation’—Meillassoux shows how a consistent correlationism is necessarily barred from making meaningful statements about the pre-human past which such an object apparently reveals.[^316] Despite making conventional concessions to science in everyday discourse, the correlationist cannot finally think the origin of the correlation, the emergence into being of givenness.
 The correlationist will, claims Meillassoux, always add an implicit ‘codicil’ to statements about the arche-fossil: ‘event Y occurred x number of years before the emergence of humans—*for humans* (or even, *for the human scientist*).’[^317] As Prynne asks in ‘Resistance and Difficulty’, ‘can the world—in its full and detailed substantiality—be said to have existed *for me*, before my knowledge of it?’[^318] The answer, for the strict correlationist, must be that the world can *only* be said to have existed for me, and not in itself.

 It is necessary, at this point, to offer a clarification not made by Meillassoux himself, but which has important implications both for the